rbpatt2019/ToDonePy/README.rst

 Next Steps
 ----------

-- Integrate coverate into pytest routine
+- Integrate coverage into pytest routine
 - Develop command line interface structure, likely using a Click group with subcommands.
 - Continue expand README (badges?) and doumentation.